 One thing you will need to get the most out of these great transducers is a good pair of stands.
 Stands for the NS-1000 are not easy to find.
 They are the SPS-500, check them out.

 It’s almost impossible to get a pair of the original Yamaha stands because owners just aren’t selling them.
 Instead, I decided to design and build a pair that would be easy for the average DIY’er to manufacture.
-I’ve written an article documenting the build of my DIY NS-1000 speaker stands here.
+I’ve written an article documenting the build of my DIY NS-1000 speaker stands, so check that out if you are looking to perhaps build your own.

-Yamaha has released the NS-5000 in Australia, with a recommended retail price of – wait for it – $ 19,999!!
-Who knows how they will sound, but looking at the details, it’s hard to imagine the that NS-5000 will sound anything less than spectacular.
+Yamaha has released the NS-5000 in Australia, with a recommended retail price of – wait for it – $ 19,999, so this basically proves my point.
+The NS-5000 has a nicer finish but in my opinion less advanced/expensive drivers.